asd-xiv/eslint-config/CODE_STYLE.md

 }
 ```

-Separate types from the "actual" code.
+- Separate types from the "actual" code.
+Writing them inline makes it harder to
+  distinguish actionable code from what fundamentally is compiler oriented code

 ```tsx
 // separate